Is Your Model Really A Good Math Reasoner? Evaluating Mathematical Reasoning with Checklist: Introduction

-To pursue high mathematical reasoning ability, it is crucial to fairly evaluate the performance of LLMs.
-Current mainstream methods rely on the performance across math problem-solving tasks of varying difficulty levels, such as GSM8k~\cite{cobbe2021training} of elementary level, MATH~\cite{hendrycks2021measuring} of high school level, and TheromQA~\cite{chen2023theoremqa} of university level.
-Recently, some mathematical datasets that are more challenging, diverse, and multi-modal have been proposed to enhance the mathematical evaluation~\cite{he2024olympiadbench,liu2024mathbench,lu2023mathvista,zhang2024mathverse}.
-However, these current evaluation methods focus on individual tasks (most of which are solving) and robustness tests for each problem.
+To guarantee the high mathematical reasoning ability has been reached, it is crucial to fairly evaluate models' performance.
+Current mainstream methods rely on the performance across math problem-solving tasks of varying difficulty levels, such as GSM8k~\citep{cobbe2021training} of elementary level, MATH~\citep{hendrycks2021measuring} of high school level, and TheromQA~\citep{chen2023theoremqa} of university level.
+Recently, some mathematical datasets that are more challenging, diverse, and multi-modal have been proposed to enhance the mathematical evaluation~\citep{he2024olympiadbench,liu2024mathbench,lu2023mathvista,zhang2024mathverse}.
+However, these current evaluation methods focus on \emph{individual} tasks (most of which are problem-solving) and robustness tests for each problem.
 In other words, they do not provide comprehensive guidance on whether LLMs really achieve mathematical reasoning ability.
-In this paper, we argue that: \textit{if a model really understands a problem, it should robustly work across various tasks about this problem. } Therefore, it is necessary to evaluate models by multi-tasks with diverse robustness testing.
-Through such investigation, the real reasoning ability of the models can be comprehensively evaluated.
-As a result, we can also perform detailed behavior tests on models~\cite{ribeiro2020beyond}.
+In this paper, we argue that: \textit{if a model really understands a problem, it should work robustly across various tasks about this problem. } Therefore, it is necessary to evaluate models by multi-tasks with diverse robustness test.
+Through such investigation, the real reasoning ability of a model can be comprehensively evaluated.
+As a result, we can also perform detailed behavior tests on models~\citep{ribeiro2020beyond}.